-1. Capital and Leverage
+2. Capital and Leverage

-Level of capital determines the ability of the NBFC to absorb losses arising out its business activities and provides cushion to its lenders against such losses.
+The level of capital determines the ability of the NBFC to absorb losses arising out of its business activities and provides cushion to its lenders against such losses.
 Capital Adequacy Ratio (CAR) is a measure of the degree to which the company's capital is available to absorb unexpected loss; high CAR also indicates the ability of the company to undertake additional business.

 While NBFCs are required to comply with a minimum CAR stipulated by RBI, CARE Ratings looks at the management's approach towards maintaining a cushion over regulatory CAR in light of the asset-class mix of its lending portfolio along with the corresponding trend in delinquencies and portfolio concentration.
+Sensitivity analysis on the CAR of the NBFC is also carried out if required for various scenarios like increase in credit cost which may affect the CAR.
+A higher Tier I CAR is viewed favorably as it reflects the core capital of the NBFC.

 CARE Ratings also looks at the debt equity ratio of the NBFC as a leverage measure.
-NBFC's leverage is a function of its business mix, asset-class wise growth potential, delinquency trends and portfolio concentration among other factors.
-While relatively higher leverage is acceptable for granular and stable asset classes like retail home loans, a lower leverage may be warranted for portfolios which are either more concentrated (e.g. Corporate or builder loans) or the ones which exhibit higher risk of delinquencies like Micro Finance loans, unsecured SME loans etc. CARE Ratings looks at leverage in light of these underlying factors along with any synergies derived from parentage or group linkages.
+NBFC's leverage is a function of its business mix, asset-class-wise growth potential, delinquency trends and portfolio concentration among other factors.
+While relatively higher leverage is acceptable for granular and stable asset classes like retail home loans, a lower leverage may be warranted for portfolios which are either more concentrated (e.g., Corporate or builder loans) or the ones which exhibit higher risk of delinquencies like Micro Finance loans, unsecured SME loans, etc. CARE Ratings looks at leverage in light of these underlying factors along with any synergies derived from parentage or group linkages.
+In case of significant exposure to group entities, adjusted standalone leverage is calculated by reducing the amount of such exposure from the tangible networth of the entity.

-Demonstrated ability of a NBFC to raise adequate equity capital from varied set of investors is viewed favourably.
-Similarly, demonstration of support to a NBFC through equity infusion by a strong promoter group or parent company is also viewed favourably.
+Demonstrated ability of an NBFC to raise adequate equity capital from varied set of investors is viewed favourably.
+Similarly, demonstration of support to an NBFC through equity infusion by a strong promoter group or parent company is also viewed favourably.
 For NBFCs resorting to securitization of their assets, CARE Ratings assesses leverage, asset quality and profitability on the basis of assets under management (AUM) by treating such off-balance sheet assets as on-balance sheet.

 CARE Ratings follows a consolidated approach when the group companies are engaged in similar business (lending) but operate through different entities due to different asset class and corresponding regulatory compliances to be followed.
 In such case, CARE Ratings considers the capital adequacy of the holding company at standalone level as per regulatory requirements.
-Further, overall gearing and Net NPA / Net worth ratios are analysed to ascertain whether the entity has sufficient level of capitalization at the consolidated level.
+Furthermore, overall gearing and Net NPA / Net worth ratios are analyzed to ascertain whether the entity has sufficient level of capitalization at the consolidated level.

-2. Asset Quality
+3. Asset Quality